kadena-docs/kadena-docs/docs/guides/common-tasks-tabs.md

 - Check account balances
 - Transfer coins
-- Deploy a smart contract
+- Deploy smart contracts

-- Call a smart contract function
+Regardless of the method you choose, each task requires you to connect to an appropriate network endpoint with a payload in the expected format.
+The payload contains all of the information required to complete the task.
+The difference between using the API directly or the abstraction provided by the Kadena CLI or Kadena.js libraries is simply in how you deliver the request.

 ## Check account balances

 <Tabs>
   <TabItem value="api" label="API" default>

-Call the `coin.get-balance` function with the account name string as an argument.
+Call the `coin.get-balance` function with the account name string as an argument using `curl` and a JSON object.
 For principal accounts, the account name starts with a prefix.
 For example, the `k:` prefix for single key accounts or the `w:` prefix for accounts with multiple keys.